One more YSR Congress MLA tests positive for COVID-19

 "I have no symptoms but tested positive for COVID-19.
 I have gone into home quarantine and will recover soon with all your good wishes," the MLA said.

 He is the third legislator of the ruling party to have tested positive for the virus.
-Meanwhile, the COVID-19 tally in the state crossed the 13,000-mark to reach 13,098 with a record single day spike of 813 cases today.
+Meanwhile, the state's aggregate number of coronavirus cases stood at 16,934 as 837 were added afresh in the last 24 hours.

 - READ MORE ON: